CampusIoT/orbimote/field_test_device/README.md

 > Remark: Chirpstack implements the [App Clock Sync Specification](https://lora-alliance.org/resource-hub/lorawanr-application-layer-clock-synchronization-specification-v100).
 The synchronization is done at the LNS level.

+### Rebooting on downlink

+The application can send a reboot downlink message to the endpoint throught your network server.

+* Send a downlink message on port 64 reboots the board immedialy
+* Send a downlink message on port 65 reboots the board after 1 minute
+* Send a downlink message on port 66 reboots the board after 1 hour

 ## Annexes

 ## TODO